Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "Subject to the demands of the office," Julian sighed.
 He shrugged helplessly, sprang to his feet and vanished upstairs to change into his business clothes.

-"That’s just not fair…" Al lamented.
+"That’s just not fair..."
+Al lamented.

 "He’s a Federal officeholder, confirmed by the Senate and everything, remember?
 He doesn’t get to say no," Xiù reminded her, though her heart wasn’t in it.
 She felt the same way.

-"I know, I know…" Allison stood too, and slipped through into the kitchen where Xiù heard her explain where he was going and asking if some lunch could be set aside in the stasis fridge.
+"I know, I know..."
+Allison stood too, and slipped through into the kitchen where Xiù heard her explain where he was going and asking if some lunch could be set aside in the stasis fridge.

 Xiù stood too, and waited at the bottom of the stairs.
 Julian didn’t need long to change and to briefly place his hair and a comb near one another: She made sure they got *properly* acquainted, and straightened his tie.

-*"Bǎobèi…"* she fussed at him as she cleaned him up.
+*"Bǎobèi..."* she fussed at him as she cleaned him up.
 "You’re such a handsome man, and you’re so much better-looking when you actually bother to clean up.
-You could, you know… make an effort?"
+You could, you know... make an effort?"

 "Yeah, but then I wouldn’t get this little farewell."